microsoft/TypeScript-Node-Starter/README.md

 The Azure free tier gives you plenty of resources to play around with including up to 10 App Service instances, which is what we will be using.
 - [**VS Code**](https://code.visualstudio.com/) - We'll be using the interface provided by VS Code to quickly deploy our app.
 - **Azure App Service VS Code extension** - In VS Code, search for `Azure App Service` in the extension marketplace (5th button down on the far left menu bar), install the extension, and then reload VS Code.
+- **Create a cloud database** -
+For local development, running MongoDB on localhost is fine, however once we deploy we need a database with high availability.
+The easiest way to achieve this is by using a managed cloud database.
+There are many different providers, but the easiest one to get started with is [MongoLab](https://mlab.com/).

+### <a name="mlab"></a> Create a managed MongoDB with MongoLab
+1. Navigate to [MongoLab's Website](https://mlab.com/), sign up for a free account, and then log in.
+2. In the **MongoDB Deployments** section, click the **Create New** button.
+3. Select any provider (I recommend **Microsoft Azure** as it provides an easier path to upgrading to globally distributed instances later).
+4. Select **Sandbox** to keep it free unless you know what you're doing, and hit **Continue**.
+5. Select a region (I recommend the region geographically closest to your app's users).
+6. Add a name, click **Continue** again, and finally **Submit Order**.
+7. Once your new database is created, select it from the **MongoDB Deployments** section.
+8. Create a user by selecting the **User** tab, clicking the **Add database user** button, adding a username and password, and then clicking **Create**.
+A user account is required to connect to the database, so remember these values because you will need them as part of your connection string.
+9. Copy the connection string from the top of the page, it should look like this: `mongodb://<dbuser>:<dbpassword>@ds036069.mlab.com:36069/test-asdf` and replace `<dbUser>` and `<dbpassword>` with the credentials you just created.
+Back in your project, open your `.env` file and update `MONGODB_URI` with your new connection string.
+    > NOTE! - If you don't have an `.env` file yet, rename `.env.example` to `.env` and follow the comments to update the values in that file.
+10. **Success!**
+You can test that it works locally by updating `MONGODB_URI_LOCAL` to the same connection string you just updated in `MONGO_URI`.
+After rebuilding/serving, the app should work, but users that were previously created in local testing will not exist in the new database!
+Don't forget to return the `MONGO_URI_LOCAL` to your local test database (if you so desire).

 ## Deploying to Azure App Service
 Deploying from VS Code can be broken into the following steps: